Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space

-The relation between the particle system \eqref{particle} and the limit McKean-Vlasov system \eqref{limit} as $N \rightarrow \infty$ lies in the regime of the \textit{mean-field theory} and is described by the so-called \textit{propagation of chaos} argument.
-For our stochastic point vortex system approximating the limit 2D Navier-Stokes equation, propagation of chaos in $L^1$ sense can be found firstly in Fournier-Hauray-Mischler \cite{fournier2014propagation}, where the authors studied the entropy and Fisher information of the point vortex system, using a compactness argument to derive propagation of chaos both in the entropy and the $L^1$ sense, but without any explicit rate.
-For detailed information and comprehensive results of rencet development of mean-field limit and propagation of chaos, we refer to the reviews such as \cite{sznitman1991topics,jabin2014review,golse2016dynamics,jabin2017mean}. \begin{rmk} A special case of our stochastic point vortex system \eqref{particle}, say the fixed circulations case $\M_i \equiv 1$, has been well-studied for approximating the 2D Navier-Stokes equation \eqref{vorticity}, see for instance the previous quantitative propagation of chaos results \cite{jabin2018quantitative,guillin2024uniform,feng2023quantitative}.
-However, the simplified model is restricted to the case that all circulations have the same sign and magnitude, thus cannot deal with the special vorticity that $\int_{\R^2} \omega_t \ud x=0$ for example.
-This is also reflected by the parabolic maximum principle that $\inf \omega_t \geq \inf \omega_0=\inf g_0 \geq 0$, which yields that the vorticity cannot change sign.
+For our stochastic point vortex system approximating the limit 2D Navier-Stokes equation, the first such result dates back to Osada \cite{osada1986propagation}, under the assumption of large viscosity.
+Propagation of chaos in the $L^1$ sense with positive viscosity was first established in the seminal paper of Fournier-Hauray-Mischler \cite{fournier2014propagation}, where they studied the entropy and Fisher information of the point vortex system and used a compactness argument, but without any explicit convergence rate.
+This article is devoted to quantitative propagation of chaos for the point vortex system \eqref{particle}.

+\begin{rmk} A special case of our stochastic point vortex system \eqref{particle}, say the fixed circulations case $\M_i \equiv 1$, has been well-studied for approximating the 2D Navier-Stokes equation \eqref{vorticity}, see for instance the previous quantitative propagation of chaos results \cite{jabin2018quantitative,guillin2024uniform,feng2023quantitative,wang2025sharp}.
+However, the simplified model is restricted to the case that all circulations have the same sign and magnitude, thus cannot deal with the special vorticity that $\int \omega_t \ud x=0$ for example.
+This is also reflected by the parabolic maximum principle: which shows that the vorticity cannot change sign.
 We view it as an essential limitation for physical considerations, where one may generally face the $L^1$ vorticity function, while in this article we resolve this difficulty by allowing the circulations to be positive at some points and negative elsewhere. \end{rmk}